 In Scotland, the Adults with Incapacity (Scotland) Act 2000 sets out the framework for regulating intervention in the affairs of adults who have (or may have) impaired capacity.

-In Northern Ireland decisions about capacity and treatment and care are currently considered by reference to the common law as the Mental Capacity Act (NI) 2016 is not yet fully in force.
+In Northern Ireland decisions about capacity and treatment and care are considered by reference to the Mental Capacity Act (NI) 2016, which commenced in 2019.

 This note provides an overview of the core principles of the relevant legislation, followed by practical advice on how these principles should be applied in day to day practice.